syndesisio/syndesis/project/DevelopersGuide.md

 - to enable the local mirror in Minishift pass this flag: `--registry-mirror http://$(ip a s wlp4s0 | grep "inet "  | grep -oE "\b([0-9]{1,3}\.){3}[0-9]{1,3}\b" | head -1):5000` , where the complex expression is just a way to extract an ip address that the VM is able to reach.
 I use my Wifi assigned ones, but this depends on the complexity of your network configuration.
 At the end it's just a matter of providing something like: `--registry-mirror http://192.168.1.2:5000`

 ##### Install companion script
-- there is an useful management scripts hiddeen in `syndesis-ui` repo: https://github.com/syndesisio/syndesis-ui/blob/master/scripts/syndesis-install providing a set of options around the usual steps defined in the quickstarts to bring up an env
+- there is an useful management scripts hidden in `syndesis-ui` repo: https://github.com/syndesisio/syndesis-ui/blob/master/scripts/syndesis-install providing a set of options around the usual steps defined in the quickstarts to bring up an env
 - useful options are:
   - `--pull` to download all the images you need
   - `--clean` to delete the `project` at Openshift level (so that you can re-run a `oc new-app`)